vdaas/vald-client-ci/README.md

 - `ci/package/publish`: Publishes packages to external package repositories.

+- `version/go`: Print Go version.
+It is for Go language environment.

+- `version/node`: Print Node version.
+It is for Node language environment.

+- `version/python`: Print Python version.
+It is for Python language environment.

+- `version/java`: Print Java version.
+It is for Java language environment.

 These `make` commands are essential for the proper functioning of the workflows and CI processes in this repository.